-The HRA is forecast to have year-end balances at 31 March 2022 of £3.426m, assuming all identified Covid-19 related costs and income shortfalls are covered centrally.
-These balances are £0.414m higher than budget which was set at £3.012m, due mainly to the impact of the previous year's financial performance, but there is also an in-year estimated underspend of (£0.378m), against an in-year budget of £1.943m.
+The HRA is forecast to have year-end balances at 31 March 2022 of £3.807m, assuming all identified Covid-19 related costs and income shortfalls are covered centrally.
+These balances are £0.795m higher than budget which was set at £3.012m, due mainly to an in-year estimated underspend of £0.748m, against an in-year budget of £1.943m, as well as a prior year brought forward improvement on balances of £0.047m.

 Universal Credit was fully implemented across North Tyneside on 2 May 2018.
-As at the end of November 2021, 3,716 North Tyneside Homes tenants had moved on to Universal Credit and a team is working proactively with tenants to minimise arrears.
+As at the end of January 2022, 3,753 North Tyneside Homes tenants had moved on to Universal Credit and a team is working proactively with tenants to minimise arrears.
 This position will be closely monitored during the year to identify any impacts on the budget position.